adamgilroy22/retro-reboot/README.md

 ## Wireframes

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-In this section, display your wireframe screenshots using a Markdown `table`.

-Instructions on how to do Markdown `tables` start on line #213 on this site: https://pandao.github.io/editor.md/en.html

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑
+To help with the design of the site, I created wireframes for each page.
 To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
 I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.

 ### Home Page Wireframes